-At MCP we offer a variety of enrichment classes to support students in this ancillary learning.
-This school year has an emphasis in applied technologies, presentations and performances.
+At MCP we offer a variety of enrichment classes to support students in social and academic learning beyond the core curriculum.
+These are high interest and taught by recognized experts in the field.
+This school year's offerings emphasize applied technologies, presentations and performances.

 Digital Media Arts